 Summary

 In The Netherlands, the recreational operation of unmanned aircraft is covered by the law “Regeling Modelvliegen” (Model Flying Regulation).
-This law will remain in force during the period until 01-01-2023, although slightly expanded.
-The major change on 31-12-2020 will be the requirement of registration of the operator: pilots or clubs.
+This law will remain in force during the period until 01-10-2024, although slightly expanded.
+The major change on 31-12-2020 has been the requirement of registration of the operator: pilots or clubs.
 Pilots, when not flying at clubs, will have to follow a dedicated training and examination under EU-regulation.
-Working groups will be established between the government and the associations to further detail the Article 16 authorisation that will become valid from 01-09-2023 onwards.
-There is no provision to fly hobby model aircraft over 25 kg.

 Implementing the new EU rules

-(This part refers to the national law that will also remain valid in the period until 01-01-2023 with only minor adaptations)
+(This part refers to the national law that will also remain valid in the period until 01-10-2024)

 Flying model airplanes recreationally is in principle allowed anywhere in airspace class G, provided permission of the owner of the terrain.

-- fly higher than 120m AGL in airspace G (except on sites of member clubs of one of the two Associations KNVvL or FLRCV: there the height limit is 300m AGL in class G)
+• fly higher than 120m AGL in airspace G (except on sites of member clubs of one of the three Associations KNVvL, FLRCV or SNMV: there the height limit is 300m AGL in class G)

 Furthermore: